Skip to main content.

 Published: 23.05.2024

-Four years after the network was founded, a lot has happened.
-Read about how the embassies in Sweden and Costa Rica are getting involved and contributing to a "greener" Bern.
+A lot has happened in the four years since the network was founded.
+Read about how the embassies of Sweden and Costa Rica are contributing to create a "greener" Bern.

 Interview with the Embassy of Sweden